 The County will use HOME funds and a portion of CDBG funds for new affordable housing and to rehabilitate existing housing units.
 The special needs population will be served through the rehabilitation of an existing homeowner housing and creation of a new group home.
 The homeless population will be served through Tenant-based Rental Assistance, Rapid Rehousing, and Street Outreach.
 Homeowners will be assisted through both the County and Operation Fix-It rehabilitation programs, and rental housing will be assisted through public housing modernization.
-Habitat for Humanity will construct 44 new housing units for homeownership as well.

-One Year Goals for the Number of Supported of Households to be
+One Year Goals for the Number of Households to be Supported

 Homeless 27

-Non-Homeless 58
+Non-Homeless 168

-Special-Needs 94
+Special Needs 6

-Total 179
+Total 201

-TABLE 9 - ONE YEAR GOALS FOR AFFORDABLE HOUSING BY SUPPORT REQUIREMENT
+TABLE 8 - ONE YEAR GOALS FOR AFFORDABLE HOUSING BY SUPPORT REQUIREMENT

-One Year Goals for the Number of Ho Through ouseholds Supported
+One Year Goals for the Number of Households Supported Through

 Rental Assistance 27

-The Production of New Units 19
+The Production of New Units 23

-Rehab of Existing Units 133
+Rehab of Existing Units 151

 Acquisition of Existing Units 0

-Total 179
+Total 201

-TABLE 10 - ONE YEAR GOALS FOR AFFORDABLE HOUSING BY SUPPORT TYPE
+TABLE 9 - ONE YEAR GOALS FOR AFFORDABLE HOUSING BY SUPPORT TYPE